Progeny Debian 1.0 Review

 Other than the few glitches I discovered, I think that the install would go great for most people.
 It looked as if Gnome was the standard desktop manager for it.
 KDE was listed as an option but I decided to stick with Gnome since I don't play too much with it.
 Besides, it's a very easy GUI to work in. everything was easy to find.
 The Gnome interface to debconf was really great feature.
 I also think that experienced users will appreciate the ease of install and the stability.
 They may however want to upgrade some out of date programs.
 This is just a personal preference however.

 This distribution was pretty cool.
 It was definitely novice-ware.
 These guys made a Linux install just about as easy as a generic MS Windows installation.
 I really mean generic.
 As with any Linux distribution, if you run into hardware installation problems you need to know how to manipulate Linux to make it work.
 Things just aren't as simple as running setup.exe in the Linux world, no matter what anyone says.

 Progeny is very robust and stable.
 I had no real major problems but I still caution people to double-check their hardware before installing it.
 Go for the boxed set.
 You'll get better technical help, documentation, and you'll also support the Progeny community.
 One thing I'd really like to see after Progeny gets established is a knowledge-base on their website.
 This should be a "must" with any distribution.
 The folks at Progeny really showed us that Linux can be really easy to install.

 ConclusionThe Good - Pros

 - Stable and easy to install

-- Haven't really found any except for the standard Linux hardware detection problems
+- A few standard Linux hardware detection problems

 Very good product.
 Could easily become a desktop replacement.
 They need a knowledge-base online.